-After I published the article on the recommended settings for the Nikon D600 / D610, I received plenty of requests from our readers that asked me to write a similar article for the Nikon D800 and D800E cameras.
-Since I own and use both frequently, I decided to expand the series to other cameras (and I do have plans to publish similar articles for Canon DSLRs as well).
-In this article, I want to provide some information on what settings I use and shortly explain what some of the important settings do.
+Now that I have completed the Nikon D750 review, I thought it would be a good time to provide an article with the recommended settings for the camera.
+Just like other Nikon full-frame cameras, the D750 is an advanced camera with many different menus and settings.
+In this article, I want to provide some information on what I personally use and shortly explain what some of the important settings do.
 Please do keep in mind that while these work for me, it does not mean that everyone else should be shooting with exactly the same settings.
-The below information is provided as a guide for those that struggle and just want to get started with a basic understanding of menu settings.
+The below information is provided as a guide for those that just want to get started with a basic understanding of the camera and its many features.

-One of our readers recently asked me to provide my settings from the Nikon D600 / D610 cameras that I use for my photography needs.
-While at first I thought that it was an odd request, it got me into thinking that many photographers probably get lost trying to dig through the many menu options.
-Since I have been shooting with Nikon for a number of years now, those settings are very easy for me to understand and I apply them over and over again for each camera that I work with.
-In this article, I want to provide some information on what settings I use and shortly explain what some of the important settings do.
+Since I published my Nikon D810 review, a number of our readers requested me to provide an article with the recommended settings for the camera.
+The Nikon D810 is an advanced camera and comes with many different menus and settings.
+In this article, I want to provide some information on what I personally use and shortly explain what some of the important settings do.
 Please do keep in mind that while these work for me, it does not mean that everyone else should be shooting with exactly the same settings.
-The below information is provided as a guide for those that struggle and just want to get started with a basic understanding of menu settings.
+The below information is provided as a guide for those that struggle with the camera and just want to get started with a basic understanding of the camera and its many features.